GeoscienceAustralia/wit_tooling/README.md

 One'll need four steps.

-- Collect all the polygons interact with/contained by the landsat path/row and ouput the results as `txt` in `$out`.
+- Collect all the polygons intersect with/contained by the landsat path/row and ouput the results as `txt` in `$out`.
   Two reasons: 1.
 Aggregate by time if the polygon(s) would cover more than one path/row; 2.
 See `Secondly` in Section `Why`

 `mpirun python -m mpi4py.futures wetland_brutal.py wit-pathrow --output-location $out $shapefile`